rombert/custode/README.md

 - `server` - HTTP servlet that receives the temperature readings
 - `storage-api` - OSGi bundle that exposes API for storing temperature readings
 - `storage-rrd4j` - OSGi bundle that implements the storage API via RRD4j
+- `launcher` - Feature launcher that allows execution of the whole application

 ## Protocol